 The provisions of Polsat Group’s Diversity Policy apply to all employees, including Management Board Members and Supervisory Board Members.
 The diagrams below present the gender and age structures of the Members of the Management and Supervisory Boards of Cyfrowy Polsat.

-As at December 31, 2017 four men and three women sat on Cyfrowy Polsat’s Management Board while the Supervisory Board included six men.
+As at December 31, 2018 four men and three women sat on Cyfrowy Polsat’s Management Board while the Supervisory Board included seven men.

 Members of the Management Board and the Supervisory Board have education in such fields as management and marketing, law, economy, finance, or technical education as well as rich and diverse professional experience.